 Oregon Veterinary Emergency Response Team (OVERT)

-AHID has recruited veterinarians, and animal health technicians who were willing to undergo training in animal health emergency management and serve as members of the Oregon Veterinary Emergency Response Team (OVERT).
-There are approximately 186 total OVERT members.
+AHID has recruited veterinarians and animal health technicians who are willing to undergo training in animal health emergency management and serve as members of the Oregon Veterinary Emergency Response Team (OVERT).

 Veterinary Disaster Response Team